iwdgo/htmlutils/README.md

 html.Node trees as parsed using [golang.org/x/net/html](https://godoc.org/golang.org/x/net/html).

 The module provides basic functionality to compare HTML tags or html.Node and their trees.
-The search of an HTML tag using a *node.HTML type is executed while ignoring pointers.
+The search of an HTML tag using a *node.HTML type ignores pointers.
-The first match is always returned but you can still count `<button>` tags for instance.
+It always returns the first match.
+By ignoring some properties, tags `<button>` are easy to count.
 Text value of a tag (title, error message,...) can be checked.

 # Good to know